Meet Splash Financial

-The latest company to enter the student loan refinance marketplace is Splash Financial.
-Splash Financial first entered the student loan refinance business as a lender focusing exclusively on young doctors in their residency or in a fellowship.
-This year Splash Financial opened up their services to all college graduates.
-The new program features competitive interest rates, but might not be the best choice for all student loan borrowers.
+Splash Financial first entered the student loan refinance business as a lender focusing exclusively on young doctors in their residency or a fellowship.
+As Splash grew, refinancing expanded to all college graduates.
+Unfortunately, Splash might not be the best choice for all student loan borrowers.

 Splash Advantages – Where Splash Financial Excels

-One aspect of Splash that we especially liked in our review of the company was how they responded to criticism in their initial refinance product that was designed just for doctors.
+One aspect of Splash Financial that we especially liked in our review of the company was how they responded to criticism in their initial refinance product.
 Splash charged loan origination fees and received justifiable criticism.
-Splash responded to the consumer complaints and eliminated all loan origination fees.
+Splash responded to consumer complaints and eliminated all loan origination fees.
 No lender gets everything right, and it is a very good sign when a lender accepts responsibility for an error in judgment and makes things better.

 Splash Disadvantages – Some Red Flags to Review